SAP/ui5-typescript/packages/ts-interface-generator/DEVELOPMENT.md

 The program object does have a `getState()` method and the state has a `changedFilesSet` property which contains the changed files, but those are not a public API, so they are not used.

 So the information about file changes is limited, but it is anyway questionable whether only changed files need to be considered when re-generating the interfaces: a change in a base class or in the UI5 type definitions could also influence the interface of an unchanged control implementation file.
-As performance for the overall standad flow is REALLY good (~20ms for a re-scan of all modules in UI5 and analyzing the types in the project files), there does not seem to be a need to restrict interface generation to those which MIGHT have an actual change.
+As performance for the overall standard flow is REALLY good (~20ms for a re-scan of all modules in UI5 and analyzing the types in the project files), there does not seem to be a need to restrict interface generation to those which MIGHT have an actual change.

 Open: should all interfaces be deleted before generation to get rid of those which are no longer needed?